Mauro Marcelo: Brazilian Intelligence Agency

 Mauro worked in the security of Luiz Inácio Lula da Silva during the 2002 election.
 He installed anti-wiretap measures in Lula's house after reports that PSDB was spying the candidate.
 Lula main rival during the elections was José Serra, from PSDB.
 After being elected, Lula nominated Mauro as General-Director of the Brazilian Intelligence Agency (ABIN).
 His name was accepted by the Senate on 29 June 2004 and he was officially accepted on 13 July, substituting Marisa Almeida Del'Isola e Diniz.
 Mauro was the first person from the Civil Police to command ABIN, and nomination was criticized by the Brazilian Army for his ties with the FBI.
 Mauro not only studied in the FBI National Academy, but also is a declared fan of Edgar Hoover.

 When he arrived, ABIN was divided by factions, but he helped them to reach a truce and announced the creation of a career plan.
-He also announced that his gestion was going to be marked by transparency and change of focus from of the agency.
+He also announced that his gestion was going to be marked by transparency and change of focus from the agency.
 During Fernando Henrique Cardoso term, ABIN was marked for combating the MST and PCC.
 Nonetheless, Mauro has expressed his concerns with conflicts created by social movements.
 He was also known for communicating extensively with the media.
 He has also suspended the prohibition of cellphones for the agents, declassified documents that had no reason to be classified, including documents about the Military Dictatorship, invested in national equipment to lessen the dependency in foreign agencies and created an internal journal named Araponga.
 Mauro insisted in eating with ABIN agents and established the "Birthday Day", where every Friday he invited a couple of agents to drink tea in his office and gave an autographed picture of himself.
 ABIN was also passing through a personnel and financial crisis.
 Mauro announced he wanted to make a partnership with the CIA to create a National Academy in Brazil and to graduate ABIN agents by the Joint Military Intelligence College.
 He further announced his plans to expand ABIN to the Legal Amazon region and the operation in other countries, specially in South America and Southern Africa, including the opening of offices in Colombia, Paraguay and possibly China.
 Due all the changes made during his term, even though many of them were not completed, Mauro coined the term "New Abin".